Mandatory Alcohol Screening [Policy Brief]

 On December 18, 2018, the Government of Canada introduced mandatory alcohol screening (MAS) for drivers.
 This law allows police officers to demand a breath sample from drivers without having reasonable suspicion that the driver has consumed alcohol.
 A number of studies have shown that MAS, when combined with other strategies, is effective in reducing alcohol-impaired driving.
-Although there are concerns about potential violations of the Charter of Rights and Freedoms, MAS has the potential to make a positive impact on impaired driving.
+Although there are concerns about potential violations of the Canadian Charter of Rights and Freedoms, MAS has the potential to make a positive impact on impaired driving.

 Given the newness of this law and the recent legalization of cannabis in the months before implementing MAS, some Canadians might not be aware of this new method to address alcohol-impaired driving.

 For decades, law enforcement has had the authority to use approved alcohol screening devices to check drivers for levels of blood alcohol concentration.
 These devices use breath to test for the presence and concentration levels of alcohol.
 They are quick, easy to use and give an indication of the driver’s level of impairment.
 They also provide the police officer with information to decide if further action is necessary.

 To help reduce drug-impaired driving, especially with the legalization of non-medical cannabis, the Government of Canada passed legislation that allows the use of oral fluid (i.e., saliva) drug screening equipment that can test for the presence of tetrahydrocannabinol (THC), cocaine and methamphetamines.
 When used with the Standardized Field Sobriety Test — a battery of three tests performed during a traffic stop to determine if a driver is impaired — and the Drug Evaluation and Classification program, screening devices can help to reduce the number of drug-impaired drivers.